Damn Good Guides

 Need a Place to Stay?

-Our Damn Good Guides currently offer 1 trip in Vermilion River: 2-Hour Lake Erie Trip (Evening) guided by Michael.
+Our Damn Good Guides currently offer 1 trip in the Vermilion River: 2-Hour Lake Erie Trip (Evening) guided by Michael.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.

-The most commonly sought after species in Vermilion River are: 1. channel catfish, 2. freshwater drum, and 3. walleye.
+The most commonly sought after species in the Vermilion River are: 1. channel catfish, 2. freshwater drum, and 3. walleye.

-The most common fishing techniques in Vermilion River are artificial lure fishing, drift fishing, and light tackle fishing.
+The most common fishing techniques in the Vermilion River are artificial lure fishing, drift fishing, and light tackle fishing.

 Is booking a fishing guide worth the money?